rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 | 0  0  1  vz |    | z |     | z1 |
 | 0  0  0  1  |    | 1 |     | 1  |
   ------------      ---       ----

+Made up for the shortage on work done this week by working on research for over 2 hours today.

+### Day 37: March 21st, 2022
+##### Research

+**Today's Progress:**
+1. Started work on coordinate system.
+2. Learned about matrices and working with a transformation matrix.

+**Thoughts:**
+No programming today.
+Only research and planning.
+Worked on a coordinate system.
+Using the first room in the world as a framework for everything else.